ivgivanov/100-days-of-code/log.md

 **Thoughts:** I can now evaluate and show the potential error if vMotion is not possible for some VM in a given cluster

 **Link to work:** [Small TIN application](https://github.com/ivgivanov/tin/commit/2f6115ff7eb50ca2066121a07b3b06b31add91f3)

+### Day 31: July 2, 2020

+**Today's Progress:** Theoretical lesson, Java Collections

+**Thoughts:** Started a short course at pluralsight covering Java Collections.
+Explains in depth benfits and usecases.
+Tovered the Collection interface and List

+**Link to work:** N/A